Summer High School Research Internship Application Tips

 - Consider sending your recommenders a copy of your short essay responses.
 This may help them give the strongest recommendation possible.

 - Send your reference a friendly reminder – preferably one week prior to the application deadline.
 Confirm that they submitted the recommendation.

 - The last and most important gesture to consider when requesting a recommendation is often the most overlooked.
 In short; send your reference(s) a handwritten NOTE OF THANKS!

 - Your short essay responses should be a thoughtful and carefully-written.

 Start early!
 The short essay responses provide an opportunity to share your experiences and perspectives that don't show up in a resume or transcript.
 It's also the primary place where you can elaborate on the other parts of your application (i.e. resume and transcript).
 The essays should be written with full sentences and should be composed paragraphs.
 Ask a friend(s), teacher(s), and/or advisor(s) to review your short essay responses for content, clarity, and grammar.
 The prompts for the short essay responses will be available when the application opens.

-The short essay response have 1000 character limits (which include spaces), but we do not expect you to use all the space.
-Questions for the 2018 application are:
+The short essay response have 1000 character limits (including spaces), but we do not expect you to use all the space.
+Questions for the 2019 application are:

 - Beyond lab research, group activities are an important part of SHIP.
 Please tell us about the qualities you have that will allow you to contribute to the group activities.

 - Create a resume and make sure it's up-to-date.